-- serves as a credible source of information on the causes and health consequences of obesity;
+- serves as a credible source of information on the causes, health and economic consequences of obesity;

 - provides information to the public, health professionals, and the media;

-- conducts statewide epidemiology and surveillance of obesity as well as physical activity and nutrition behaviors;
+- maintain systematic collection, analysis, evaluation and reporting of obesity prevalence and related physical activity and nutrition behaviors;

 - identifies population groups at greatest risk for the health threats of obesity;

 - develops partnerships with and provides leadership to a wide variety of private and public agencies;

 - provides technical advice and support to partners in implementing obesity prevention strategies;

 - facilitates the Alaska Alliance for Healthy Kids that works to prevent childhood obesity; and